CopterExpress/clover/docs/en/blocks.md

 <img src="../assets/blocks/blockly.svg" width=200 align="right">

 Visual blocks programming feature has been added to the [RPi image](image.md), starting with the version **0.21**.
-Blocks programming is implemented using [Google Blockly](https://developers.google.com/blockly) platform.
+Blocks programming is implemented using [Google Blockly](https://developers.google.com/blockly) library.
 Blocks programming integration can lower the entry barrier to a minimum.

 ## Configuration